-- Students are able to independently deal with a defined problem in a specialized field based on scientific criteria. - They are able to research, analyze the information, abstract and derive basic principles and regularities from unstructured information - They can solve the problems in a structured manner using their interdisciplinary know-how. - They know how to validate the obtained results. - Finally, they are able to logically and systematically present the results both orally and in written form in accordance with scientific guidelines (structuring, technical terminology, referencing).
-They can argue and defend the results professionally in the discussion.
+- Students are able to independently deal with a defined problem in a specialized field based on scientific criteria. - They are able to research, analyze the information, abstract and derive basic principles and regularities from unstructured information. - They can solve the problems in a structured manner using their interdisciplinary know-how. - They know how to validate the obtained results. - Finally, they are able to logically and systematically present the results both orally and in written form in accordance with scientific guidelines (structuring, technical terminology, referencing).
+They can argue and defend the results professionally in the discussion. - Students are familiar with the DFG's Code of Conduct "Guidelines for Safeguarding Good Research Practice" and base their scientific work on it.

-The module consists of a seminar, that is related to the research field of economic sciences.
-A complete list of available seminars is published in the internet.
+The module consists of a seminar thematically related to economics.
+A list of approved courses will be announced on the Internet.